 It receives ongoing information about the state of your body and the world – ‘sense data’– from the sensory surfaces of your body (your retina in your eyes, your cochlea in your ears, and so on).
 These sense data are outcomes of events in the world and inside your body.
 But your brain does not have access to the events or their causes.
 It only receives the outcomes.
 A loud bang, for example, might be thunder, a gunshot, or a drum, and each possible cause means different actions for your brain to launch.

-Read the whole story: Science FocusMore of our Members in the Media >
+Read the whole story (subscription may be required): Science FocusMore of our Members in the Media >